wcarc-on/wcarc-site/minutes/minutes202006.md

 - Asset identification: Robert (VE3BE) applied Club ID stickers on all Club assets located in the Boltwood observatory. *Item closed.*
 - Member survey: Jeremy prepared and published a survey, with the intent of collecting feedback from the members on the Club's activities.
 He received feedback from around 50% of the members.
 He then published the major feedback trends to all members via email. *Item closed.*
-- Asset relocation: The longer term plan is to move all Club assets in storage to the Deifenbunker. *Item open.*
+- Asset relocation: The longer term plan is to move all Club assets in storage to the Diefenbunker. *Item open.*
-- September VHF Contest: Clayton to check with Ray Burell for his availability in the event that the Club participates in the ARRL September VHF contest. *Item open.*
+- September VHF Contest: Clayton to check with Ray Burrell for his availability in the event that the Club participates in the ARRL September VHF contest. *Item open.*

 ### Reports / Project Updates

 #### Beacons

-From Jeremy (VA3ZTF): The beacons are all off the air.
+From Jeremy (VA3ZTF): The 6m, 2m, 1.25m and 70cm beacons are all off the air.
 The beacon enclosure was removed from the Boltwood observatory, and the transmitters are being looked at by Nick Shepherd (VE3OWV).
 The problem on the UHF transmitter appears to have been located, and will be fixed.
-The plan is to have the beacons located at the Deifenbunker, once the new tower is erected.
+The plan is to have the beacons located at the Diefenbunker, once the new tower is erected.

 #### Broadband Hamnet

 Nothing to report.

-#### DStar
+#### D-STAR

-There is a consensus among the member that reporting on DStar activity should no longer be part of the WCARC meetings.
+There is a consensus among the member that reporting on D-STAR activity should no longer be part of the WCARC meetings.
 Thus, it will be dropped at the next meeting.

 ### New Business

 Zoom Video-Conferencing License: Jeremy (VA3ZTF) will be looking at purchasing a license to allow to run the Club meetings on the Zoom platform in an uninterrupted way.
 The current free license forces all attendants out every 40 minutes.
 He will look at the various licensing options and report back on his actions.
 Laurence (VA3IQ) also suggests that we carry on with broadcasting the Club meetings even after we resume the face-to-face meetings later this year, as many members are at a high health risk if infected by the coronavirus. *Item open.*

 ### Election of President

 Charles MacDonald (VA3CPY) has stepped forward to occupy the President's position.
 As he is the only candidate, he is elected by acclamation as the Club's 2020/2021 President.

 ### Announcements / Show & Tell

 Lawrence (VA3IQ) and Jeremy (VA3ZTF) mentioned that some of the ARRL Field Day rules have changed for 2020, in the context of the pandemic.
 One possibility is to use the VE3WCC Club callsign to work as one multi-location entry, with individuals operating from their home QTH.

 ### Adjournment

 The Vice President observed that there being no further business; the meeting was adjourned at 20:40.